gemu2015/Sonoff-Tasmota/tasmota/Modules/readme.md

 .text.mod_end
 6. examine call instructions, no call to external symbol may appear

-7. enable these defines and only one module with name
+7. enable these defines and only one module
 #define USE_MODULES
 #define EXECUTE_FROM_BINARY

 //#define USE_MLX90614_MOD
-//#define MODULE_NAME "MLX90614.bin"
 //#define USE_ADS1115_MOD
-//#define MODULE_NAME "ADS1115.bin"
 #define USE_SHT3X_MOD
-#define MODULE_NAME "SHT3X.bin"
 //#define USE_HTU_MOD
-//#define MODULE_NAME "HTU.bin"
 //#define USE_MP3_PLAYER_MOD
-//#define MODULE_NAME "mp3player.bin"

 8. test driver functionality
 if all is working as expected the resulting relocatable driver is stored